c9845/powerchute-vsphere-starwind-graceful-shutdown/how-to-guide.md

 - You should have AC Power Recovery set up in the BIOS for the system running the PCNS software.
 If this server is an ESXi host, then you should set the VM running PCNS to start up automatically.
 - If you use **redundant** UPSes, note that PCNS will *not* trigger a command file to run unless both UPSes encounter the same issue.
 This is a bit unexpected and very poorly documented in the APC documents.

-## Decisions & Assumptions:
+## Decisions, Assumptions, Misc.:
 - An Intel NUC is used to run the independent system since it is relatively low cost, low power, and easy to fit in a server rack.
 - Running Windows on the independent system is driven by two points:
-  1) Being able to run the StarWind Management Console application for diagnostics.
+  - Being able to run the StarWind Management Console application for diagnostics.
-  2) Providing a system to access via remote desktop from a remote location to handle restarting your infrastructure after a power failure has ended (i.e.: starting up the nodes, checking status of StarWind VMs, exiting maintenance mode on the StarWind VMs, and starting up your production VMs).
+  - Providing a system to access via remote desktop from a remote location to handle restarting your infrastructure after a power failure has ended (i.e.: starting up the nodes, checking status of StarWind VMs, exiting maintenance mode on the StarWind VMs, and starting up your production VMs).
 - ESXi is installed on the NUC with Windows running as a VM, instead of just installing Windows on the NUC, to provide a lower-level management tool since the NUC is designed to be deployed headless.
 If Windows encounters an issue you can diagnose it through ESXi.
 - The independent Windows system should be as minimal as possible.
 It should not even be domain joined since your domain controllers may all be VMs running on the primary cluster.
 We just need a VM we can access remotely and manage the primary cluster from.
 You should still have some sort of VPN or other method preventing direct access to this VM from the WAN.